MateuszGites/QA-project/README.md

 I have succesfully created app but had some issues with GitHub Repository.
 It took me few days to resolve merging issues.

 ### Possible improvements for future revisions of the project.
+Create more Entities, persissting database and more features!

 ### Screenshots showing your postman requests and the output from the API.
 ## POSTMAN GET